SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 print(acre_to_m2.inverse().convert(15))
 ```

-In reality, derived units does not simply *combine* units but *multiplies* unit factors.
+In reality, derived units do not simply *combine* units but *multiplies* unit factors.

 A unit factor is nothing more than a unit raised to a rational power.
 Each unit can easily build factor of itself by
 calling the dedicated method `factor`.
 Hence, the previous example should have explicitly made appear factors if it had